woodsman1/Sorting-Visualizer/README.md

 # Sorting Visualizer
 A web application for visualizing the Sorting Algorithms like Bubble Sort, Heap Sort, Merge Sort, Quick Sort, Selection Sort.
 It is build using Reactjs, Javascript, HTML, CSS.

-* You and Visualize Algorithms at : https://woodsman1.github.io/Sorting-Visualizer/
+* You can Visualize Algorithms at : https://woodsman1.github.io/Sorting-Visualizer/

 ![](/demo.gif)